 A directed trust removes certain powers or discretionary decisions from the trustee.
 Some of those powers or discretionary decisions can be allocated to a trust protector.
-The role defined in a directed trust for the trust protector can provide gaps of responsibleness.
+The role defined in a directed trust for the trust protector can provide gaps of responsibility.
 Their standard of conduct from which the trust protector will be judged rests in the trust document.

 South Dakota Trust Protector Statute (SDCL Section 55-1B-6) provides a clear list (i.e. 18) of all the duties a trust protector could perform.
 Their role defined role as acting under a fiduciary capacity normally rests on their power to make investment and/or distribution decisions.

 A directed trust provides the greatest choices and controls for a grantor.
 Under a directed trust great care and detail must be allocated to the trust protector's duties and powers.
 Providing a clear list removes the ambiguity that exists naturally in any trust document.

-(4) Fiduciary or non-fiduciary role; and
+- Fiduciary or non-fiduciary role

 Families should not be overly focused on whether a delegated or directed trust uses a trust protector.
 Rather, they should consider the choices and control they want to extend to current and future generations.